lennymd/formulaOne/proposal/proposal-v4.md

 ## Project Outcomes

 The main outcome of the project will be the three individual visualizations and their accompanying write-ups.
 I want to incorporate them both in a stand-alone website for the master's project and as part of a redesigned portfolio.
 In addition I want to take the visualizations and the write-ups and create a conference-style talk where I go over the project and what I learned as an outcome.
 This talk would be what I present on the day of the defense.

+## Student Learning

+For my master's project I want to explore interactive data visualizations.
+As a graduate student I've worked to combine my technical background with my studies in communications.
+I have explored different disciplines and media: virtual reality, augmented reality, 360º videos, graphic design, photography, picture editing, data journalism, product design, and data visualization.
+Through all these different explorations, I've come to realize how much I enjoy synthesizing different media and creating things (physical and digital) that allow for learning through exploration and interaction.
+That said I'm not happy with most of the projects I've produced until now and want to use my thesis project as an opportunity to create something that is more reflective of my skills and my growth during my time at Syracuse.